Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial.md

 There are 3 starts you can choose on your first turn.
 If you do not choose you will get Defensive.

-- Defensive: At the end of turn 3 walls are built on every territory you own.
-You can get 4 walls from this which is worth 6000 Gold.
+- Defensive: At the end of phase 3 walls are built on every territory you own.
+You can get 4** walls from this which is worth 6000 Gold.
-- Aggressive: You get 20 extra starting units which helps you expand further and faster than the other players.
-Starting units will always be a turn ahead of everything else and each territory you'll take gives 150 gold per turn.
-You also get 1000 gold at the end of turn 3 (you may want to buy a Castle with this).
+- Aggressive: You get 20 extra starting units and 1000 gold immediately which helps you expand further and faster than the other players.
+Starting units will always be a turn ahead of everything else.
 - Scientific: You start with level 2 archers (worth 1500 Gold).
-At the end of turn 3 you get 1 level 5 neutral unit on every territory you own.
-This gives you up to 5 of the strongest units in the game.
+At the end of phase 3 you get 1 level 5 neutral unit on every territory you own.
+This gives you up to 5** of the strongest units in the game.
 Each of these is worth 16 normal units so in trades you can save up to 1600 Gold in units.

 ## Units